arshiamufti/csc-interview-workshop/security_qa/resources.md

-**Note: This is taken directly from [this repo](https://github.com/annalorimer/security-resources) which is updated with new links fairly often.**
+**Note: This is taken directly from [this repo](https://github.com/annalorimer/security-resources) which is updated with new links regularily.**

 # Security Resources